spinicist/riesling/docs/data.rst

 Image Data
 ----------

-The output of a reconstruction command will write a complex-valued dataset ``image`` with dimensions ``VxZxYxX`` where V is the number of volumes, and X, Y & Z are the matrix size, unless the ``--mag`` command is specified in which case the dataset will be real-valued.
+The output of a reconstruction command will write a complex-valued dataset named ``image``, unless the ``--mag`` command is specified in which case the dataset will be real-valued.
+The dimensions will be ``VxZxYxXxE`` where V is the number of volumes, X, Y & Z are the matrix size, and E is either the number of echoes or the number of basis-vectors if a low-rank reconstruction has been used.

 Density Compensation
 --------------------